nearit/Android-SDK/docs/custom-bkg-notification.md

 </service>
 ```

-By combination of intent filters, you can customize only one kind of background notifications, or use 2 different intent serivces for the 2 situations.
+By combination of intent filters, you can customize only one kind of background notifications, or use 2 different intent services for the 2 situations.